- What's New

 CJI's trainers have an in-depth understanding of theory combined with valuable hands-on experience, resulting in a training approach that is both insightful and practical.
 CJI's staff trainers each have other roles within the agency while the guest trainers each bring their own range of skills and experience.

 Dan is a major advocate for restorative justice throughout British Columbia.
-As CJI's School Program worker, Dan handles referrals for conflicts within the Langley School District, and trains students and staff in various restorative processes including mediation, conferencing and circle processes.
+As a former CJI School Program Worker, Dan handled referrals for conflicts within the Langley School District, and trained students and staff in various restorative processes including mediation, conferencing and circle processes.
 Dan became involved with restorative justice out of his own personal tragedy and came to realize that punitive, institutional responses to harm are inadequate for bringing about healing and accountability, be it in the courts or in school settings.
-Dan's own story is powerful and compelling, and has given him valuable insight into the effectiveness of restorative processes.
+Dan's own story is powerful and compelling and has given him valuable insight into the effectiveness of restorative processes.